 Step inside and you’ll find memorabilia, photographs of her with lots of celebrities and personal effects.
 At the top of the house is the most beautiful shrine with impressive glass windows and the time and space to reflect.
 Take a break from the bustle outside and try to find the doves and fish hidden in the windows’ design.

-If you’re working whilst travelling, or just want to take a break from Macedonian food and eat really yummy salads and pasta, Public Room is the coolest place to be.
+If you’re working whilst travelling, or just want to take a break from North Macedonian food and eat really yummy salads and pasta, Public Room is the coolest place to be.
 It’s modern, funky and the best co-working space I found in my month here.
 South of the city centre at the bottom of Vodno mountain, not only is it a cafe and coffee shop (open from 8am to midnight!) but also an art gallery, performance space and place to attend really cool workshops.
 Make friends in here and you’ll discover even more awesome stuff in Skopje!
 Highly recommended.

-If you’re seeking some top-notch craft beer, weave your way through the narrow alleyways and steep streets of the Old Bazaar to work your way up to Macedonia’s first mircrobrewery.
+If you’re seeking some top-notch craft beer, weave your way through the narrow alleyways and steep streets of the Old Bazaar to work your way up to North Macedonia’s first microbrewery.
 It’s a family-run business and the decor is rad.
 You’ll find yourself drinking in a cosy wooden pub with some good food on the menu and some kickass bands to listen to in the evening.
 It’s open from 8am till midnight, so you’ll never be short of the opportunity to have a pint if you’re in this area.